Invariant measures for some dissipative systems from the Jacobi last multiplier: Discussion

-In this paper, we have presented invariant phase-space measures of certain dissipative systems using the framework of the Jacobi last multiplier.
-In particular, we analyzed conformal Hamiltonian dynamics as well as contact Hamiltonian dynamics; for the latter, the results of \cite{brav1} were obtained using the framework of the last multiplier.
+In this paper, we have presented invariant phase-space measures for certain mechanical systems using the framework of Jacobi last multipliers.
+In particular, we analyzed conformal Hamiltonian dynamics as well as contact Hamiltonian dynamics.
 Another class of systems that we analyzed were systems of the Li\'enard class which may possess position-dependent damping.
 For such systems, we discussed a geometric description of the dynamics on cotangent bundles by presenting the notion of a generalized conformal vector field.
-This also allowed us to obtain analytical expressions for invariant phase-space measures associated with such systems when the Cheillini integrability condition is satisfied.
+This also allowed us to obtain analytical expressions for invariant phase-space measures associated with such systems when the Chiellini integrability condition is satisfied.
 A closely-related analysis may be carried out for a class of Levinson-Smith equations discussed recently in \cite{mitra24}.